The Third Sunday in September Each Year

 "Communities work better ( students perform better, crime rates are lower, kids are safer, people live longer) when neighbors know one another better.
 Knowing your neighbor on a first-name basis, as National Neighborhood Day suggests, is a surprisingly effective fist step toward a better America."

-National Neighborhood Day was established as an annual day to recognize and reinforce the relationships that are the fabric of our communities.
-It is a day of simple gatherings of neighbors to re-kindle friendships; welcome new neighbors; catch up on each others' families, interests and needs; and share food, fellowship and fun.
+National Neighborhood Day was established to reinforce the relationships that form the fabric of our communities.
+It is a day of simple gatherings to share food, fellowship and fun while re-kindling friendships; welcoming new neighbors; catching up on each others' families, interests and needs.